httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

-response (e.g., the response content is access-controlled), the response MUST either be uncacheable (e.g., by sending "Cache-Control: no-store") or be designated for selective reuse only for subsequent requests with the same Client-Cert header value by sending a "Vary: Client-Cert" response header.
+response (e.g., the response content is access-controlled), the response MUST either be uncacheable (e.g., by sending "Cache-Control: no-store") or be designated for selective reuse only for subsequent requests with the same Client-Cert header field value by sending a "Vary: Client-Cert" response header.
 If a TTRP encounters a response with Client-Cert or Client-Cert-Chain in the Vary header field ({{Section 12.5.5 of RFC9110}}), it SHOULD prevent the user agent from caching the response by transforming the value of the Vary response header field